Dublin South-West (Dáil constituency): History and boundaries

 The first constituency of this name was created by the Electoral (Amendment) Act 1947.
 It was based in Dublin city and was in use at elections from 1948 to 1977.

 A second constituency of this name was created by the Electoral (Amendment) Act 1980, and has been in use since the 1981 general election.
 It was in a different area to the 1948–1977 constituency, being based in County Dublin (South Dublin, after the division of County Dublin in 1994), in the areas of Clondalkin, Newcastle, Rathcoole, Saggart, Tallaght, Templeogue, and parts of Terenure.
 At the 2002 election, it was reduced in size and electorate, losing territory — including Newcastle, Rathcoole, Saggart and Clondalkin — to the new Dublin Mid-West constituency.
 Major areas today include Rathfarnham, Tallaght, and Templeogue, with the surrounding suburbs of Ballyboden, Ballyroan, Butterfield, Firhouse, Greenhills, Knocklyon, Willbrook, and parts of Terenure.
 At the 2016 general election, it gained a seat to become a five-seat constituency, with the addition of part of the former Dublin South constituency, around Rathfarnham.

+The Constituency Review Report 2023 of the Electoral Commission recommended that at the next general election Dublin South-West be altered by the transfer of territory from Dublin South-Central and the transfer of territory to Dublin Mid-West.

+For the 2024 general election, the Electoral (Amendment) Act 2023 defines the constituency as: